-Lucas studied Broadcast Journalism/Television & Investigative Reporting at Columbia College Chicago and Foreign Media Relations with the school's "Covering Europe from London" program.
+Lucas studied Broadcast Journalism/Television & Investigative Reporting at Columbia College Chicago and Foreign Media Relations with the university's "Covering Europe from London" program.
 He's written for CBS Chicago, Fox Chicago, PBS "Chicago Tonight" and has served as an on-air journalist for Intermountain West Communications Company and Waterman Broadcasting Corporation.

 If you have an idea for a story or unique growth trend tied to South Florida, contact via email: Lucas@LucasSeiler.com